The Ultimate Zanzibar Visitor’s Guide

 The wildlife you have a chance to spot in the park include Red Colobus monkeys, sea turtles, Tree Hyrax, chameleons, dolphins, Zanzibar Leopards, and over 40 species of butterflies.

-If you would like to visit the park, I would suggest you arrange a safari thru one of the local outfitters.
-To assist you in finding a safari that meets your needs, I have included a list of outfitters that are highly recommended below.
+If you would like to visit the park, I would suggest you arrange a safari through one of the local outfitters.
+To assist you in finding a safari that meets your needs, I have included a list of tours that are highly recommended below.

 Forodhani Market